M66B/FairEmail/FAQ.md

 **(79) How do I use synchronize on demand (manual)?**

 Normally, FairEmail maintains a connection to the configured email servers whenever possible to receive messages in real-time.
-If you don't want this, for example to not be disturbed or to save on battery usage, just disable synchronization in the advanced options.
+If you don't want this, for example to not be disturbed or to save on battery usage, just disable synchronization in the advanced option (accessible via the button at the bottom of the setup screen).
 This will stop the background service which takes care of automatic synchronization and will remove the associated status bar notification.
 You can use pull-down-to-refresh in a folder or use the folder menu *Synchronize now* to manually synchronize messages.
 This will start the synchronization service for 90 seconds for all configured accounts.